 Advocate for your pet, extra gently for a while.

 - Instead of starting questions with WHY, try something like “help me understand…”

-- Instead of unloading in a big emotional dump, try something like “here’s where I’m struggling” or “here are my concerns…”
+- Rather than unloading in a big emotional dump, try something like “here’s where I’m struggling” or “here are my concerns…”

-- Instead of digging in your heels immediately, if you disagree with something, try staying “I need time to think about / process what you’ve recommended…”
+- Avoid digging in your heels immediately, if you disagree with something.
+Try staying “I need time to think about / process what you’ve recommended…”

 Extra Credit for being nice and helpful